This screen shows all of your enabled policies, and any violations of those policies.

 Click on a policy to see what, if anything, it matches:

 The description for the policy is shown at the top (in the screenshot, “Generally long words should be avoided…”) along with the difficulty and responsibility of the policy.
-You can customise all of these when you create or edit the policy.
+You can customize all of these when you create or edit the policy.

 The chart shows how the number of matches for this policy have changed over time.
 This is updated every time your website is retested, or when you make a decision that affects a policy.